sayja-yug/ByteForge/ByteForge/DOCUMENTATION.md

 2. See AI recommendations with explanations
 3. Click "Why this recommendation?" to see reasoning
 4. Follow suggested learning paths

+**My Reports**:
+1. Go to "My Reports" in the navigation bar
+2. View and download your formal academic report cards issued by teachers.

 ### Teacher Guide